-170. Member engagement is a vital component of IRENA's ability to maximise impact of its programmatic work.
+163. Member engagement is a vital component of IRENA's ability to maximise impact of its programmatic work.
 Based on clear communication and outreach, IRENA constantly seeks to engage the membership in innovative, user-friendly ways.

-171. In 2014, IRENA has organised around 40 programmatic events and has released over 25 publications, a growing selection of which were released in multiple languages in 2014, in support of the objective of worldwide dissemination of knowledge to promote renewable energy.
+164. In 2014, IRENA has organised around 40 programmatic events and has released over 25 publications, a growing selection of which were released in multiple languages in 2014, in support of the objective of worldwide dissemination of knowledge to promote renewable energy.

-172. IRENA Bulletins are issued regularly to enhance the communication and cooperation between the Secretariat and the membership, especially on programmatic matters and upcoming IRENA activities.
-Based on the feedback received, the Secretariat will disseminate these concise updates more frequently in the future.
+165. With a view to enhancing the communication and cooperation between the Secretariat and the membership, especially on programmatic matters, periodic IRENA Bulletins continue to be disseminated.
+Based on the feedback received from countries, the Secretariat continues to further develop and disseminate these concise updates on a regular basis, with a section dedicated to upcoming IRENA events.
 In addition, feature articles highlighting the value of renewable energy and IRENA's work for a wider external audience has been raised to a new level with the introduction of a redesigned newsletter, the IRENA Quarterly, as well as a growing array of website content and social media engagement.

-173. In the context of the MTS, and empowered by the goal of becoming an authoritative global voice for renewable energy, IRENA took a number of steps to develop robust and resilient institutional messaging.
+166. In the context of the MTS, and empowered by the goal of becoming an authoritative global voice for renewable energy, IRENA took a number of steps to develop robust and resilient institutional messaging.
 Awareness about IRENA among key stakeholders and the general public is on the rise around the world, while the core message that renewables are viable and cost-effective has been actively disseminated through print, video, outdoor and other marketing and communications channels.
 The Agency has improved its ability to reach key stakeholders by expanding its targeted media lists and regularising communication with leading journalists and media outlets in the energy space.
-A well-received Financial Times - IRENA "Question Time Debate", was held for the third time at the fourth session of the IRENA Assembly, stimulating discussion among the high-level participants and the audience in attendance, and also triggering robust online engagement.
-A fourth edition will take place during the fifth Assembly session.
+A well-received Financial Times - IRENA "Question Time Debate", was held for the third time at the 4th session of the IRENA Assembly, stimulating discussion among the high-level participants and the audience in attendance, and also triggering robust online engagement.

-174. To date, IRENA has also released numerous press releases which, coupled with outreach activities, attracted considerable media attention, resulting in international media outlets coverage including Al Jazeera, CNN, CNBC, ABC, Bloomberg, the Financial Times, Itar-Tass, Xinhua, Reuters, The Guardian (UK), Wall Street Journal, and Deutsche Welle, among others.
+167. To date, IRENA has also released numerous press releases which, coupled with outreach activities, attracted considerable media attention, resulting in international media outlets coverage including Al Jazeera, CNN, CNBC, ABC, Bloomberg, the Financial Times, Itar-Tass, Xinhua, Reuters, The Guardian (UK), Wall Street Journal, and Deutsche Welle, among others.
 IRENA also strengthened its presence in social media by establishing an active and well-regarded Twitter page; expanding the use of Facebook and LinkedIn for the Agency and some of its projects; and developing and publishing YouTube videos to promote and cover the Agency's major projects and events.

-175. As IRENA's growing portfolio of products and activities gathers momentum, the Agency continued to develop its institutional communications capacity to match its growing need, including to strengthen and expand its position in media markets, develop and capitalise on synergies with like-minded organisations, and support Member communications efforts.
+168. As IRENA's growing portfolio of products and activities gathers momentum, the Agency continued to develop its institutional communications capacity to match its growing need, including to strengthen and expand its position in media markets, develop and capitalise on synergies with like-minded organisations, and support Member communications efforts.
 Capacities and available resources have been directed towards priority requirements to carry out the Agency's communications strategy, both worldwide and in target markets for specific programmes and projects.
 This work is supported by the Voluntary Contribution from the UAE.